Wasserstein $k$-Centers Clustering for Distributional Data: Introduction

-Several clustering approaches have been developed to handle distributional data.
-Using the Wasserstein metric, \cite{verdinelli2019hybrid} proposed a fast $k$-means type clustering method for distributional data based on a modified Wasserstein distance. \cite{del2019robust} proposed a robust clustering method for distributional data based on trimmed $k$-barycenters in the Wasserstein space. \cite{zhuang2022wasserstein} defined two versions of the $k$-means clustering formulations in the Wasserstein space, namely centroid-based and distance-based formulations, and provided evidence for pitfalls (irregularity and non-robustness) of the centroid-based formulation.
-The authors also considered a semidefinite program relaxation of the distance-based formulation and showed its exact recovery property for clustering Gaussian distributions.
-Without using the Wasserstein metric, \cite{calo2014hierarchical} proposed a method for clustering probability density functions based on a hierarchical mixture modeling of data. \cite{chazal2021clustering} proposed a method for clustering measures via mean measure quantization.
-Note that the above studies consider clustering of distributional data on Euclidean space with general dimensions.
+Various partitioning clustering methods for distributional data have been proposed.
+In the context of Symbolic Data Analysis \citep{bock2012analysis}, Dynamic Clustering algorithms, which are generalizations of the $k$-means algorithms, for distributional data were proposed by \cite{irpino2006dynamic} and \cite{irpino2014dynamic} using the Wasserstein metric.
+They were extended to fuzzy clustering algorithms by \cite{de2015fuzzy} and \cite{irpino2017fuzzy}, and co-clustering algorithms by \cite{de2021co}. \cite{terada2010non} proposed a $k$-means type algorithm using empirical joint distributions, and \cite{vrac2012copula} presented an algorithm based on the copula analysis. \cite{calo2014hierarchical} proposed a method based on a hierarchal mixture modeling of distributional data.
+A fast $k$-means type clustering method based on a modified Wasserstein distance was proposed by \cite{verdinelli2019hybrid}, and a robust clustering method based on trimmed $k$-barycenters in the Wasserstein space was proposed by \cite{del2019robust}. \cite{chazal2021clustering} proposed a method for clustering measures via mean measure quantization. \cite{zhuang2022wasserstein} provided evidence for pitfalls (irregularity and non-robustness) of a $k$-means algorithm based on the Wasserstien metric, and established the exact recovery property of a generalization of a $k$-means algorithm for clustering Gaussian measures.
+We note that the above studies consider the clustering of general multivariate distributional data in contrast to this study.